Prospective Clinical Psychology Graduate Students

 We do require three letters of recommendation.
 However, if you do not know three professors the Chair of the department recommends a mix of academic and professional letters of recommendation.
 The admissions committee will be looking at the letters to get an idea of well you can perform as a student.

-Comprehensive: Students are required to take this exam following their third year of graduate studies.
-The exam is completed prior to the start of the fall semester.
-An examination will also be offered during the spring semester for students needing to retake failed portions of the fall exam.Dissertation Defense
+Students are required to take this exam following their third year of graduate studies.
+The exam is completed during the week preceding the fall semester.

 First, second, third, and fourth year doctoral students are offered assistantships that include a nine-month stipend and a waiver of tuition.
 These positions require 15 hours of work per week as a teaching and/or research assistant.